linanc/Attendy/README.md

     ![alt text](https://github.com/linanc/Attendy/blob/master/pictures/closedgroup.png "FB 4")

 5. Congratulations!
 Your IEOR 171 closed group has successfully been created.
-Feel free to upload a cover photo or choose an icon to personalize the IEOR 171 group, or add in a description of course objectives, or add a few descriptive tags to the group, to raise awareness about this course for future students.
+To fully utilize all of Facebook’s tools, feel free to upload the following: a cover photo, a description depicting the objectives of this course, or a few descriptive tags to the group to raise awareness about this course for future students.

     ![alt text](https://github.com/linanc/Attendy/blob/master/pictures/personalizepic.png "FB 6")

 6. To take attendance, the GSI then creates an event for every lecture.
-For example, for lecture on 9/21/16, the GSI would create an event for that lecture.
+ <br><i>For example, for lecture on 9/21/16, the GSI would create an event for that lecture.</i>

   ![alt text](https://github.com/linanc/Attendy/blob/master/pictures/createevent2.png "FB 7")